 When you or a loved one are experiencing a stroke, every second counts.
 While strokes are incredibly common, too many people don’t understand the signs and symptoms associated with a stroke.
-Below, Canopy Health explains how quickly identifying and treating a stroke can save someone’s life and improve their chances of recovery.
+Read on to learn how quickly identifying and treating a stroke can save someone’s life and improve their chances of recovery.

 What Is a Stroke?